How do I apply for the GI Bill?

 What do I need to do to get my benefits started?

-Students need to contact the Nicholls State University Office of Veterans Affairs in person or telephone to request processing of enrollment certifications.
+Students need to contact the Nicholls State University Office of Veterans Services in person or telephone to request processing of enrollment certifications.
 By contacting the VA Counselor each semester, students will provide our office with current information regarding addresses, degree objectives, etc.

 I just transferred from another school.
 What do I need to do to get my benefits?